Redact Sensitive Data From Your Logs On-Prem by Using Observability Pipelines | Datadog

 An Observability Pipeline rule includes a regular expression to detect account IDs and to replace those IDs with a substitute string.

-The Observability Pipelines Worker runs inside your infrastructure, sanitizing your logs in real time.
+The Observability Pipelines Worker runs inside your infrastructure, scrubbing your logs in real time.
 This allows you to safely ship redacted logs to external destinations, avoiding substantial fines and damage to your organization’s reputation as a responsible steward of your customers’ data.

 Redact sensitive data on-prem with Observability Pipelines